saswade/convertdv/README.md

 ## Goal
 1. Only manual action I want to take is pop a tape in Digital8 or DV camcorder.
 Everything else up to creating mp4 files should be completely automated.
-2. Run a command that will do following
+2. Execute dv grab and convert commands in bash shell that will do following
    * Capture recordings from tape and create separate files per recording.
    * Control over how tiny or big file to be captures and created.
    * Have proper recording time incorporated in the final files.
-   * Compress the DV format file to mp4 (libx264) for archival in reasonable space.
+   * Compress (lossy) the DV format files to mp4 (libx264) for archival in less space and/or to upload to cloud.

 ## Getting ready
 I did quick research and found that I can use dv capture card.
 Plug that to my Ubuntu desktop.
 Use ```dvgrab```